jupyterhub/zero-to-jupyterhub-k8s/doc/source/amazon/step-zero-aws-kops.rst

     Keep running 'kops validate cluster' until you see "Your cluster $NAME is ready" at the end of the output.

     ``time until kops validate cluster; do sleep 15 ; done`` can be used to automate the waiting process.

+    If at any point you wish to destroy your cluster after this step, run ``kops delete cluster $NAME --yes``

 11. Confirm that ``kubectl`` is connected to your Kubernetes cluster.
     Run::